-This year contains a number of practical sessions as dissection and demonstrations in anatomy, biology, histology, and physiology.
-These practicals are complementary to related lectures to reach your ultimate learning outcomes.
+This year contains a number of practical sessions as demonstrations in anatomy, biology, histology, and physiology.
+These practical sessions are complementary to related lectures to reach your ultimate learning outcomes.
 Please check students' lists of groups and subgroups in the registration office to attend the appropriate practical sessions.